aioobe/dead-simple-jekyll-comments/README.md

 ### Create a script for adding comments
 Download the [`add-comment.sh`](add-comment.sh) bash script.
 Place it in a new directory called `comments-server` outside your repository.

+The script needs a local copy of your repository, so, from within `comments-server/`, issue the following clone command:

+    git clone --bare <YOUR REPO URL.git> repo

+You can now try out `add-comment.sh`.
 The usage is

     ./add-comment.sh <reply_to> <author> <email> <text>

 The script does the following:

 1. Makes sure the local copy of the repo is up to date
-2. Clones a working copy
+2. Clones a teporary working copy
 2. Creates a branch off of master
 3. Writes the arguments to a yaml file according to the comment file format
 4. Commits and pushes
 5. Removes the working copy of the repo

-Note that the script assumes there's a local copy of the repository in `./repo`, so from within `comments-server/` do

-    git clone --bare <YOUR REPO URL.git> repo

-The reason for creating a temporary copy of repository is to allow multiple concurrent comment submissions.
-An alternative is to invoke `add-comment.sh` through the brilliant program [`tsp`](http://vicerveza.homeunix.net/~viric/soft/ts/) which serializes all invocations.
+The reason for creating a temporary copy of the repository is to allow multiple concurrent comment submissions.
+An alternative approach is to invoke `add-comment.sh` through [`tsp`](http://vicerveza.homeunix.net/~viric/soft/ts/) which enqueues commands and runs them in sequence.

-It depends on [`yq`](https://github.com/mikefarah/yq) for writing yaml files to simplify handling of multiline strings.
+The script uses [`yq`](https://github.com/mikefarah/yq) for writing yaml files to simplify handling of multiline strings.

 ### Create a webhook configuration file
-Download [`hooks.yaml`](hooks.yaml) and place it in `comments-server`.
+Download [`hooks.yaml`](hooks.yaml) and place it in the `comments-server` directory.

-This configuration says that requests to `/hooks/add-comment` should trigger `add-comment.sh`.
+This configuration says that requests to `<domain>:9000/hooks/add-comment` should trigger `add-comment.sh`.

 ### Launch webhook and test
 Launch `webhook`: